How to eliminate bugs and get your app increasingly stable

 3 min read

-Hey there guys!
-So, I chose this topic as my first ever article, since it’s closest to my heart.
-As a Saas co-founder and CTO, my team and I went through our fair share of bugs and issues.
-The key to this, persistence, and creating a set of best practices, circulate these internally on notion.so.
-To my customers, worry not 😉 and to my fellow coders, I feel you!
+Hey there!
+I chose this topic for my first-ever article because it’s something that hits close to home.
+As a SaaS co-founder and CTO, my team and I have faced our fair share of bugs and issues.
+The key to overcoming these challenges is persistence and establishing a set of best practices that are circulated internally on platforms like Notion.
+To our customers, rest assured 😉 and to my fellow coders, I feel your pain!

-These are my two cents on the topic:
+Here are my two cents on tackling these challenges:

-1. Define & document: As your Saas team grows bigger along with your product, it’ll be increasingly difficult to explain every aspect of your code to new team members.
-A good way to overcome a lot of these troubles, is to define and document.
-For example, on Reportcard, an event is a single occurrence of a subject being taught for a specified duration scheduled on the calendar, while, a class is a group of such events.
-Documenting these definitions, on both the code, and a centralised “internal knowledgebase” will prove to be very helpful.
+As your SaaS team and product grow, explaining every aspect of your code to new team members becomes increasingly difficult.
+One way to mitigate this is through clear definitions and documentation.
+For example, in Classcard, an "event" is a single occurrence of a subject being taught for a specified duration, while a "class" is a group of such events.
+Documenting these definitions, both within the code and in a centralized internal knowledge base is invaluable.

 💻